 The PhD degree in Public Health, Epidemiology, is offered through the Joint Doctoral Program (JDP).
 This is a collaborative effort between two academic institutions, San Diego State University (SDSU) and the University of California, San Diego (UCSD).
 The Epidemiology track is the oldest of the three existing tracks, having been established in 1990.
 The doctoral program is research-intensive, where students work closely with faculty members from both SDSU and UCSD in developing research skills necessary to be future leaders in research and teaching of epidemiology.

-The JDP is jointly administered by the Graduate School of Public Health (GSPH) at SDSU and the Department of Family and Preventive Medicine (FPM) in the School of Medicine, via the Office of Graduate Studies (OGS) at UCSD.
+The JDP is jointly administered by the School of Public Health (SPH) at SDSU and the Department of Family and Preventive Medicine (FPM) in the School of Medicine, via the Office of Graduate Studies (OGS) at UCSD.
 As a student in this program, you will complete course work and conduct research at both institutions.
 Faculty from each institution will serve on your advisory and dissertation committees, providing you with extensive exposure to experts with varied interests and proficiencies.
 The program is co-directed by Richard A. Shaffer, PhD, MPH (SDSU) and Gail Laughlin, PhD, FAHA, (UCSD).

 Admissions and Full Program Information